Keys to a Successful Marriage

 For our marriage love has always been the rock that we have learned on, even in tough times.
 We always had some inexplicable connection, even when we first started dating, which has been a tremendous asset in our marriage.

 Some people believe in love at first sight but ours was a little bit different of a connection with the sight part being just a piece of a more elaborate puzzle.
-We were young and we kept hearing all of these reminders about we were too young to fall in love but we just didn’t dwell on the talk too much.
+We were young and we kept hearing all of these reminders about we were too young to fall in love but we just didn’t dwell on that talk too much.
 We knew what we had and what we could do together and we haven’t looked back yet.

 By the way, the sight part was easy because my wife is still the most beautiful woman I have ever seen.